 Acquiring new customers is expensive and time-consuming.
-In fact, research shows that attracting new customers is 5X more expensive than keeping your existing customers.
+In fact, research shows that attracting new customers is 5X more expensive than keeping existing customers.
 Providing customer satisfaction isn’t a guarantee either, as between 60 and 80% of satisfied customers never make another purchase, according to Forbes.
-For more insights on how to increase revenue from existing customers, scroll down to the infographic.
+These factors highlight the importance of keeping existing customers over the long run and encouraging them toward repeat purchases, increase their AOV (average order value), and harnessing their attitudes to bring in new customers through word-of-mouth.
+For more insights on how to increase revenue from existing customers, read this post, then scroll down to the infographic.

-For a simpler way to increase sales, you can tap into your existing customer base.
-Don’t let customer relationships fizzle out after the first sale.
-Instead, learn how to increase revenue from existing customers by:
+For a simpler way to increase sales, build relationships with existing customers, and don’t let customer relationships fizzle out after the first sale.
+Instead, learn how to increase revenue from existing customers by (note that when I updated this post, I increased the number of tips offered):

 - Getting increased revenue from existing customers